JFTB hosts “Top Chef with a military twist” as troops hone their ‘skills on the grills’

 It’s the kind of military training that uses sharp edges only to carve the turkey…or whatever is headed for the grill.

-The Joint Forces Training Base this week will be the platform for soldiers from the 79th Sustainment Command, the troops who feed other troops, to sharpen their “skills on the grills.”
+The Joint Forces Training Base, Los Alamitos, this week will be the platform for soldiers from the 79th Theater Sustainment Command (79th TSC), the troops who feed other troops, to sharpen their “skills on the grills.”
+These Culinary soldiers are known by their military occupational specialty, Code (MOS) of 92G, which is a Culinary Specialist.

-Accordingly, he said troops from across the country will visit the base in Los Alamitos this week to take part in the event.
+Accordingly, he said troops from across the country assigned within the organization will arrive to the base in Los Alamitos this week to take part in the event.

-“They ran the base’s track this morning wearing 20lb.-weights,” Johnson said, before the kickoff ceremony at noon, so contestants must train physically and mentally.
+“They ran the base’s track this morning wearing 20lb.-rucksacks,” Johnson said, before the kickoff ceremony at noon, so contestants must train physically and mentally.

-Service members from around the nation gathered at JFTB on the occasion of the nation’s 118th Anniversary of the founding of the U.S. Army Reserve Sunday.
-Service men and women from around the country have gathered at the base this week to compete in a five-day series of culinary challenges that will crown a “top chef” of sorts, even though the goal is to improve the culinary creativity and culinary skills of the 79th Sustainment Command.
+Accordingly, 16 service members from around the country have gathered at the base this week to compete in a five-day series of culinary challenges that will crown a “top chef” of sorts, even though the goal is to improve the culinary creativity and culinary skills of the 79th Theater Sustainment Command, said Johnson.

 The event kicked off Sunday with an appearance by Huntington Beach Celebrity Chef Andrew Gruel and Major General Todd Erskine at an assembly of more than 100 officers and service members as the contestants prepared for the first event on Monday.